EKSTROM Lab

 KYM DYKSTRA

-Kym Dykstra is a sophomore majoring in Political Science on the Pre-Law track with a minor in Human Rights and Humanitarian Affairs.
+Kym Dykstra is a junior majoring in Political Science on the Pre-Law track with a minor in Human Rights and Humanitarian Affairs.
 She is particularly interested in the effects of political polarization and how different political ideologies interconnect.
 After graduation, she plans to attend law school where she would like to specialize in criminal, civil rights, or family law.
 On campus, she is involved in ASUN and the University Honors Program.
 She also serves as a page for the Nebraska State Legislature.

 NOZOMI TANAKA